Thursday, July 31, 2025

 "You will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth" (Acts 1:8, Jesus' words).

 "Heal the sick, raise the dead, cleanse those who have leprosy, drive out demons.
-Freely you have received; freely give" (Matthew 10:8).
+Freely you have received; freely give" (Matthew 10:8, Jesus' words).

 The early church did not have dedicated "church" buildings, professional pastors and "leaders", nor "worship" teams.
 Neither did they have "services" where a lay congregation were served structured deliveries from-the-front.
 There were no professionals, no "lay" people, no pre-arranged content, no "front", and certainly no stage.
 Be assured though, the people would have come prepared; early on I was taught to ask: "Lord Jesus, what would you like me to bring to the prayer meeting, (or group, or Bible study)?"
 He would always give me something, a Bible verse, a thought, a prayer, a teaching, a song.
 Then I would find that others would also bring something towards that same "Holy Spirit theme" that day; Jesus prepared us and equipped us for what He wanted us to discuss.